ministryofjustice/hmpps-forge/form-engine/docs/form-engine.md

 - Optimizes evaluation to only recalculate what's changed

 ### Collections and Dynamic Content
-The system handles dynamic, repeating sections through collection blocks that:
+The system handles dynamic, repeating sections through collection expressions that:
-- Generate fields dynamically based on data arrays
+- Generate structures dynamically from array data sources
-- Maintain proper namespacing and validation per item
+- Maintain proper namespacing and validation per item by scoping `Item()` references
-- Handle add/edit/delete operations declaratively
-- Scale efficiently even with large collections
+- Allow authors to express repetition declaratively within the AST

 ## Core Concepts